carlosmfreitas2409/carlosmfreitas2409/README_EN.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Olá!
 Seja bem-vindo ao meu perfil

-I'm 17 years old, self-taught and passionate about learning new technologies.
-I am attending high school (2020 - 2022), at the Instituto de Ensino Barão de Mauá.

-I'm a student at RocketSeat's Bootcamp GoStack, a development oriented course Front-end (HTML5, CSS3 and React.JS), Back-end (Node.JS) and Mobile (React Native).

-Currently I am focused on assimilating new knowledge in the most current technologies and becoming a full-stack developer.
+I am 19 years old, self-taught and I love solving problems using technology, from the simplest to the most complex.
+In 2023 I will start my degree in mechatronics engineering at “Faculdade de Informática e Administração Paulista” (FIAP).

+I have knowledge in the technology area for 6+ years, with my first contact in Java.
+Now, I’m a full-stack developer, experienced in JavaScript technology across its stack (NodeJS, ReactJS and React Native).
+Specialized in back-end development of APIs.

 ---